Winfred Trexler Root

-Winfred Trexler Root (March 9, 1879 to December 8, 1947) was an American historian and educator.
+Winfred Trexler Root (March 9, 1879 – December 8, 1947) was an American historian and educator.
 Root was born in Mount Joy, Pennsylvania and received his undergraduate education at Princeton University.
 He earned a Ph.D. in history from the University of Pennsylvania in 1908, thereafter joining the faculty of the University of Wisconsin.
 In 1925 he accepted a position as head of the history department at the University of Iowa, succeeding Arthur M. Schlesinger, and would remain there until his death.
 George L. Mosse, who was a history professor at Iowa during Root's tenure, described him as a "benevolent dictator".
 In 1930 Root was elected to the Council of the American Historical Association.

 Root was married and had one daughter.